 Programmatic Advertising for OTT: Opportunity vs. Capability

-OTT distribution channels (or streaming platforms) may have a while before they completely take over traditional television, but they are certainly doing enough to warrant a “What’s next for advertising?” type of conversation.
+OTT distribution channels (or streaming platforms) may have a while before they completely take over traditional television.
+While user penetration is promising, rising prices could push people back to old-school cable.

 When you start mixing direct TV ads, popups on mobile video, banner ads on web platforms and more, figuring out pricing, opportunity and targeting can quickly get confusing.

 These companies are vying for consumer attention in increasingly complicated combinations, replete with subscription entertainment, TV streaming, ad-supported online video, cable/TV bundling, and sports.